opendaylight/netvirt/docs/openstack-guide/openstack-with-netvirt.rst

      This can be verified by searching for the line "Installing ext-net group" in the karaf.log.
    * Locate the compute the VM is residing on (can use ``nova show <vm>``).
    * Run a ping to the VM floating IP.
-   * If the ping fais, execute a flow dump of br-int, and search for the flows that are relevant to the VM's floating IP address:
+   * If the ping fails, execute a flow dump of br-int, and search for the flows that are relevant to the VM's floating IP address:
      ``ovs-ofctl -OOpenFlow13 dump-flows br-int | grep "<floating_ip>"``

      * | Are there packets on the incoming flow (matching dst_ip=<floating_ip>)?